Ebola shows up solidarity deficit in Africa growth story

 The world's second fastest-growing continent, but still its least developed, appears to have been badly caught off guard by the sheer speed and magnitude of the Ebola outbreak, which is straining its still limited resources and governance capacity.

-The three governments at the Ebola epicenter expressed hurt at the fact that some of their own African neighbours were among the first to shut their borders and halt flights in a "them and us" attitude they said fed a wider stigmatisation of the continent fueled by irrational fear.
+The three governments at the Ebola epicentre expressed hurt at the fact that some of their own African neighbours were among the first to shut their borders and halt flights in a "them and us" attitude they said fed a wider stigmatisation of the continent fuelled by irrational fear.

 "If our continent is to rise to this challenge, we must do so together," said Liberia's Information Minister Lewis Brown.